ramensoftware/windows-11-file-explorer-styling-guide/Themes/Tabless/README.md

 ![Screenshot](screenshot-classic-nav-bar.png)

-To get a more accurate look to the old command bar, you can use File Explorer Styler in combination with Classic Explorer navigation bar.
+To get a more accurate look of the old command bar, you can use File Explorer Styler in combination with the Classic Explorer navigation bar.

 1. Install the [Classic Explorer navigation bar](https://windhawk.net/mods/explorer-frame-classic) mod.
 Set `Explorer Style` to `Classic Navigation bar`.